for secondary schools

 Investigate, observe, predict, record, measure and draw conclusions – PGL’s science modules form the basis of hands-on scientific study - with information and principles just waiting to be discovered!
 It’s motivational and exciting, and provides first-hand experience of collection and exploration of data.

-The data is then incorporated into study modules, giving your KS3 pupils the perfect opportunity to explore their scientific skills and understand the links between their own experiences and the physical world.
+The data is then incorporated into study modules, giving your KS3 students the perfect opportunity to explore their scientific skills and understand the links between their own experiences and the physical world.

 Habitats and Adaptations